 - Angel Bunny can dip into this in My Little Pony: Friendship Is Magic.

 - Ed, Edd n Eddy gives us Eddy's brother.

-- Season 2 of The Legend of Korra has Korra's cousin Eska as on to Bolin, complete with treating him like a slave, threatening him if he tries to leave, and when he does go for a final breakup anyway, declares they shall be married at sunset and is seriously angered when Bolin cuts and runs.
+- Season 2 of The Legend of Korra has Korra's cousin Eska as one to Bolin, complete with treating him like a slave, threatening him if he tries to leave and, when he does go for a final breakup anyway, declaring they shall be married at sunset (she is seriously angered when Bolin cuts and runs).
 While the fandom agrees that initially it was played for laughs, the writers took extra care as things developed to show just how scary the situation is even with the girl as the abuser.

 - Ozai might not have seemed like one in Avatar: The Last Airbender itself, but The Search makes it clear that he was severely abusive to Ursa as well as Zuko.
 In fact, his abuse of Zuko is recontextualized to be intentionally abusive to Ursa as well, since he sees it as a "punishment" for lying and implying that Zuko was illegitimate in a letter to her former fiance.